Jack P. Juhan: Early career

-Jack P. Juhan was born on December 28, 1904, in Wapanucka, Oklahoma, the son of blacksmith Francis Nelson Juhan (1873–1935) and his wife Elizabeth (1871–1972).
-His family moved to Glenwood Springs, Colorado, when he was 13 years of age, and young Jack attended the local high school.
-Following his graduation in 1922, Juhan enrolled the University of Denver, but after one year, he received appointment to the United States Naval Academy in Annapolis, Maryland, by U.S. Senator Edward T. Taylor, who was also from Glenwood Springs.
+Jack P. Juhan was born on December 28, 1904, in Wapanucka, Oklahoma, the son of blacksmith Francis Nelson Juhan and his wife Elizabeth.
+His family moved to Glenwood Springs, Colorado, when he was 13 years old, and young Jack attended the local high school.
+Following his graduation in 1922, Juhan enrolled at the University of Denver, but after one year, he received an appointment to the United States Naval Academy in Annapolis, Maryland, by U.S. Senator Edward T. Taylor, who was also from Glenwood Springs.

 He graduated with the class of 1927 and was commissioned a second lieutenant in the Marine Corps on June 2, 1927.
 Many of his classmates became general officers later: George W. Anderson, Jr., Glynn R. Donaho, John C. Munn, Herbert D. Riley, Alan Shapley, John Thach, Clarence E. Coffin, Samuel H. Crittenden Jr., Marion L. Dawson, Timothy F. Donohue, Thomas J. Hamilton, Herbert L. Hoerner, William P. Chilton, Alexander M. Kowalzyk, William L. Knickerbocker, Leland R. Lampman, William H. Leahy, William F. Royall, Willard A. Saunders, Brooke Schumm, Francis M. McAlister, Samuel S. Jack, David F. O'Neill, Henry R. Paige, George H. Potter, Walter L. J. Bayler, Joseph W. Earnshaw, Harold D. Hansen, Archie E. O'Neil, Richard P. Ross Jr., Miles S. Newton or Earl S. Piper.

 As any other newly commissioned marine officer, Juhan was sent to the Basic School at Philadelphia Navy Yard, where he earned further officer education.
 He graduated from the school in January 1928 and was assigned to the 11th Marine Regiment under Colonel Robert H. Dunlap.
 His regiment was subsequently attached to the 2nd Marine Brigade and sailed to Nicaragua to fight rebel forces under Augusto César Sandino.
 After his arrival, Juhan was stationed in Matagalpa Department and his duty consisted of supervision of the elections, training of Guardia Nacional men and extensive jungle patrolling.

-In November 1928, Juhan was ordered back to the United States and subsequently served within Marine Barracks at Quantico, Virginia, and Pensacola, Florida.
+In November 1928, Juhan was ordered back to the United States and subsequently served in Marine Barracks at Quantico, Virginia, and Pensacola, Florida.
 This peaceful duties were terminated in September, when he was assigned to the 4th Marine Regiment and sailed for another expeditionary duty in Shanghai, China.
 Juhan served during the emergency there until May 1933 and participated in the defense of the Shanghai International Settlement.

 He served aboard the battleship USS Wyoming and later on USS Antares in Cuban waters during the Sergeants' Revolt in September 1933.
 During the summer of 1935, he took the Junior course in the Marine Corps Schools at Marine Barracks Quantico and following his graduation in June 1936, he was stationed at Marine Barracks within Norfolk Navy Yard.
 Juhan also completed gunnery training and sea school at Marine Barracks, Washington, D.C. and was subsequently promoted to captain.